SentioProberDev/SentioProberControlWcf/README.md

 ![](https://www.mpi-corporation.com/wp-content/uploads/2019/12/1.-TS3500-SE-with-WaferWallet_frontview.jpg)

 # Prerequisites
 The Minimum required SENTIO version is 3.5.
 The SENTIO WCF Server must be active.
 This is normally the case.
-In order to check whether the WCF server is active go to the config.xml (C:\ProgramData\MPI Corporation\SENTIO\config\config.xml) and check wether you see this node.
+In order to check whether the WCF server is active go to the config.xml (C:\ProgramData\MPI Corporation\SENTIO\config\config.xml) and check wether you see this node:

 ```xml
   <Main>